AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 **Right-handed System**

 By convention, OpenGL is a right-handed system.
-What this basically says is that the positive x-axis
+What this basically says is that the positive x-axis is your right, the positive y-axis is your up, and the positive z-axis is backwards.
+Think of your screen being the center of the 3 axes and the positive z-axis going through your screen towards you.
+The axes are drawn as follows.